sethusaim/wafer-fault-kubernetes/README.md

 ```
 These commands will be initialize the backend required to run terraform and stores the state in s3 bucket.
 The terraform module includes the launch of 5 instances which are of type t2.medium, which approximately 20GB cluster node groups.

 Now you might be why that much big cluster ??.
-The answer is we need to setup KubeFlow, ArgoCD and on top of that we need to run our microservices.
+The answer is we need to setup tekton, ArgoCD and on top of that we need to run our microservices.
 So approximately we need might 20GB cluster.
 We can scale up and down by changing the cluster configuration in terraform files or by using autoscaler, or completely shift to serverless infrastructure.
 That option is left to end user itself.
 I have choosen provisioned cluster of 20GB which should be enough to run our applications.

 EKS cluster provisioning takes around 13min to 15min.
 After the provisioning of the EKS cluster along 5 node groups and Kube master ec2 instance is done.
 Connect to kube master via ssh and execute the following commands.